Blake Lively Ditches Ryan Reynolds For Galentine’s Day

 Blake Lively Still Hates Being Away From Her Girls

-For Blake, family is important and, in fact, she tells People that family is “everything,” so it’s not surprising that returning to work, after having her second daughter with Ryan Reynolds, has been an emotionally stressful experience.
+For Blake, family is important.
+She told People that family is “everything,” so it’s not surprising that returning to work after having her second daughter with Ryan Reynolds has been an emotionally stressful experience.
 Lively says that being away from her babies, even for a short time, makes her feel sad.

-“But they’re also very young, so they haven’t gotten old enough for me to be thrilled to be away from them,” jokes 29-year-old Lively.
+“But they’re also very young, so they haven’t gotten old enough for me to be thrilled to be away from them,” joked 29-year-old Lively.
 “So I’m actually rushing home to be with them now.
 But I’m really grateful for this.”

-Ms. Lively was on hand at the People’s Choice Awards for the interview, where she received an award for favorite dramatic movie actress for her role as Nancy in The Shallows.
+Lively was on hand at the People’s Choice Awards for the interview, where she received an award for favorite dramatic movie actress for her role as Nancy in The Shallows.

 While accepting her award, Blake acknowledged Reynolds, who she said meant everything to her.
 Lively beat out Emily Blunt, Julia Roberts, Amy Adams, and Meryl Streep for the award.